 Introduction and Intended Use (Informative)

 The purpose of this Standard is to define communication between Command Stations and Power Stations to facilitate the basic interchange of DCC equipment produced by various manufacturers.
 It is applicable when Command Stations or Power Stations are tested for conformance independently of each other.
 It is also applicable when conformance testing an integrated DCC System, which includes both Power Station Interface and Power Station outputs.
-It is not applicable when conformance testing a DCC system includes only a Power Station output but no Power Station Interface output.
+It is not applicable when conformance testing a DCC system which includes only a Power Station output but no Power Station Interface output.

 The main goals are as follows: